 Any topic which would benefit from an outdoor venue will be taught at the centre, but initially students focus on Art, PE, creative writing as part of English, Biology and physical Geography.
 These subjects lend themselves particularly well to the stunning setting at the centre and to the facilities available.

-Wherever possible, we teach through practical application of knowledge.
+Wherever possible, we teach through the practical application of knowledge.

 Between our two beautiful locations - in Gloucester and in the Forest - we can offer your children a science laboratory, a stage and sound system, an art room, sports facilities at the nearby university and a full host of outdoor activities from rope walks and archery to a mini farm, kitchen and flower gardens.